 Marijuana legalization went into effect in December 2013, and the first legal marijuana sales in Washington and Spokane were made on July 8, 2014.
 At the time, Washington was the second state to legalize recreational cannabis.
 Since 2014, 15 states total have legalized marijuana use.

-The Basics of I-502
+The Basics of Washington Marijuana Law in 2023

 In Washington, the recreational and medical marijuana industry is overseen by the Washington State Liquor and Cannabis Board.
-The sale and use of recreational weed mirrors that of alcohol and cigarettes.
+The sale and use of recreational weed mirror that of alcohol and cigarettes.
 So, when in doubt about the law ask yourself “could I do this with a bottle of liquor?” or “could I do this with a cigarette?”.
-If the answer is no, then you definitely can’t do it with a joint, pipe, vape pen or edible.
+If the answer is no, then you definitely can’t do it with a joint, pipe, vape pen, or edible.

 - Must be 21+ to purchase, consume or be in possession of marijuana

-- Possession is limited to one ounce of cannabis, 16 ounces of marijuana infused product in solid form, or 72 ounces in liquid form
+- Possession is limited to one ounce of cannabis, 16 ounces of marijuana-infused product in solid form, or 72 ounces in liquid form

-- It is against the law to open/consume weed or marijuana infused products in view of the general public.
+- It is against the law to open/consume weed or marijuana-infused products in view of the general public.
 Meaning, you can’t smoke or otherwise consume marijuana in places like public parks, bars or restaurants, parking lots or concerts and other public events

 - Marijuana must be consumed on private property

 - Marijuana must be purchased from a state-licensed retail store